njsilbiger/Coding_open_notebook/_posts/2017-01-09-GettingStarted.md

 **Set-up your first script**

-New coders tend to start there code right away with no comments or explanations of what they are doing.
+New coders tend to start their code right away with no comments or explanations of what they are doing.
 But, again, we want to produce transparent and reproducible research.
-There have been times where I set-up a script poorly and had to go back to it after a year to re-analyze some data (reviewers always asking to change analysis, aren't they... ;) ).
+There have been times where I set-up a script poorly and had to go back to it after a year to re-analyze some data (reviewers are always asking to change analyses, aren't they... ;) ).
 I, the creator of the code, could not figure out for the life of me what I did.
-It was a painful few days trying to remember why I was doing what I was doing; it definitely could have been avoided by proper coding etiquette.
+It was a painful few days trying to remember why I was doing what I was doing; it definitely could have been avoided by using proper coding etiquette.

 This lesson, I am just going to show you what a properly set-up script looks like.
 Over the next few weeks we will discuss these different sections in more detail.

-Below, I have divided my script up into 6 different sections:
+Below, I have divided my script up into 7 different sections:

 ![CleanScript]({{ njsilbiger.github.io }}/images/Week1/CreatingAScript.jpg?raw=true =300x300)